merapar/gracenote-react-demo/README.md

 The project is automatically deployed to [https://merapar.github.io/gracenote-react-demo/](https://merapar.github.io/gracenote-react-demo/) on every push to the `main` branch.

+You need a Gracenote API key to run the demo.
+You can get one from Gracenote

 ## Available Scripts

-Before running the app copy the `.env.example` to `.env` and fill in the GraceNote API key.
-Don not commit the `.env` file.
+Before running the app copy the `.env.example` to `.env` and you fill in the GraceNote API key.
+Do not commit the `.env` file.
+If you do not fill in the API key the web app will ask you for one

 In the project directory, you can run: